IntentArchitect/Docs/articles/tutorials/building-an-application/building-an-application.md

 ## Securing your services

-Configuring security on your services is next on the list, for the purposes of the tutorial we'll just look at securing the `Product`s service, but these principles should be applied through out your service as required.
+Configuring security on your services is next on the list, for the purposes of the tutorial we'll just look at securing the `Product` endpoints, but these principles should be applied throughout your application as required.

-* Go back to Intent Architect.
+From inside of Intent Architect:

 * Open up the `Services Designer` and expand the `Products` folder.
-* Select all the `Command`s and `Query`s.
-(CreateProductCommand, DeleteProductCommand, etc.)
+* Select all the `Command`s and `Query`s (`CreateProductCommand`, `DeleteProductCommand`, etc.).
-* Right-click and select `Apply Stereotype`.
+* Right-click and select `Apply Stereotype` (`F3`).
 * In the dialog window, choose the `Authorize` Stereotype.

 Note the Visual indicators in the `Service Designer` indicating which service endpoints are secured.

 ![The service is now secured.](images/authentication-products.png)

-These services will be created as secured endpoints, that is to say they can only accessed with an valid JWT token.
+These services will be created as secured endpoints, that is to say they can only be accessed with a valid [JSON Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token).
 We can also apply more fine grained security or authorization through the use of roles.
-Lets lock down the `Command`s so that only product administrator`s can access these these operations.
+Let's lock down the `Command`s so that only product administrators can access these endpoints:

-* Select all the product `Command`s .
-(CreateProductCommand, DeleteProductCommand and UpdateProductCommand)
+* Select all the product `Command`s (`CreateProductCommand`, `DeleteProductCommand` and `UpdateProductCommand`).
 * In the `Properties` pane on the right hand side, in the `Authorize` section, set Roles to `ProductAdministrator`.
-* Save (ctrl + s).
+* Save (`ctrl`+`s`).

 ![Command new require `ProductAdministrator` role to access them](images/authorization-products.png)

 > [!TIP]
 > You can specify multiple roles as a comma separated list.

-The `Command` endpoints now not only require consumers to have a valid JWT token, but the token must contain the appropriate role for the request to succeed.
+The `Command` endpoints now not only require consumers to have a valid JWT, but the token must contain the appropriate role for the request to succeed.

-Let apply the changes and see how it affects the code base.
+Let's apply the changes and see how it affects the code base:

 * Run the Software Factory (`F5`).

 ![Software Factory changes from the security changes](images/software-factory-security.png)

-Let's take a closer look at the `ProductsController`` changes.
+Let's take a closer look at the `ProductsController` changes:

 * Double-click on the `ProductsController`.

 Here you can see the standard `ASP.NET Core` controller `Authorize` attributes being applied to the controller operations as per your modelled design.
-Also note the controllers are now being decorated with the appropriate attributes to indicate that they can now return 401 and 403 Http error codes.
+Also note that the controllers are now being decorated with the appropriate attributes to indicate that they can now return 401 and 403 HTTP error codes.

 ![Products Controller changes](images/security-controller-changes.png)

 * Click `Apply Changes`.

 > [!NOTE]
-> You may have noticed in the code that the `Authorize` attributes are not only applied to the `Controller`s but also to the `Command`s and `Query`s themselves.
-Security checks are applied at both the `Controller` and the `Mediatr` pipeline entry points.
-This means that any `Command`s and `Query`s been processed through the `Mediatr` pipeline have the appropriate security applied, even if they do not originate from the `Controller`s.
+> You may have noticed in the code that the `Authorize` attributes are not only applied to the `Controller`s, but also to the `Command`s and `Query`s themselves.
+Security checks are applied at both the `Controller` and the `MediatR` pipeline entry points.
+This means that any `Command`s and `Query`s processed through the `MediatR` pipeline have the appropriate security applied, even if they do not originate from the `Controller`s.

-Attempting to access these endpoints through the Swagger UI without providing a valid JWT token will result in the following.
+Attempting to access these endpoints through the Swagger UI without providing a valid JWT will result in the following:

 ![Access Denied service request](images/access-denied-service-request.png)